Financial Stability

 In accordance with Article 136(7) of EU Directive 2019/878, transposed in Central Bank of Malta Directive No. 11, the Central Bank of Malta shall announce the setting of the countercyclical capital buffer rate based on a quarterly assessment of the risks due to excessive credit growth.

-The Central Bank of Malta is hereby notifying its decision on the CCyB rate for the first quarter of 2025.
+The Central Bank of Malta is hereby notifying its decision on the CCyB rate for the second quarter of 2026.

 Notification